bartosz-bear/bapi/postgresql.md

 - transactions are useful when we have to run multiple operations, and we can only accept these operations if ALL of them were succesful
 - if even one operation failed, we cancel all other succesful operations
-- every `CONNECTION` in Postgres has it's o
+- every `CONNECTION` in Postgres has it's own copy of a database environment
+- `LOCKED RECORDS` - when a record was modified during a transaction, no other transaction or even the main connection will not be able to access to that record until first transaction commits or rolls back

 ## OPENING A TRANSACTION SESSION